lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ## BIOS settings

-The BIOS has two Sleep State options, Windows and Linux, which you can find in Config > Power > Sleep State.
+The BIOS has two Sleep State options, which you can find in Config > Power > Sleep State.

 The **Linux** option is a traditional S3 power state where all hardware components are turned off except for the RAM, and it should work normally.